How Do I Make My Wheels Last Longer?

 2. Keep your slides under 90°

-When you slide your wheels at 90° they tend to stop spinning in the slide, when the wheel stops spinning but continues to slide then only one part of the wheel is being worn down which then creates a flat spot.
-When this happens too much, the flatspots don’t allow the wheels to ride smoothly producing a very uncomfortable ride and in some bad cases even unridable.
+When you slide your wheels at 90° they tend to stop spinning in the slide.
+When the wheel stops spinning, but continues to slide, only one part of the wheel is worn down, creating a flat spot.
+When this happens too much the flatspots don’t allow the wheels to ride smoothly, producing a very uncomfortable ride and in some bad cases make your wheels unridable.
 The way to prevent this is to keep your slides under 90° by keeping your shoulders and feet pointed down the hill while sliding.

 3. Use Resilient Wheels

-A big trend in longboarding is using a wheel that leaves a lot of thane lines behind while sliding, when a wheel leaves a lot of thane it typically wears much faster than a wheel that doesn’t.
-For example a wheel that leaves a lot of thane like the 78a 67mm Hawgs Tracers will last you less than a week of consistent sliding until they’re completely dead where a wheel like the 83a 69mm Orangatang Kilmer that leaves virtually no thane lines will last you months upon months of consistent sliding.
-Although wheels that last longer do tend to be a bit more expensive, it’s better than paying a little bit less for a wheel with a weeklong lifespan multiple times a month.
+A big trend in longboarding is using a wheel that leaves a lot of thane lines behind while sliding.
+While leaving a trail of thane behind you is a ton of fun, it is a sign that your wheels are wearing faster.
+For example a wheel that leaves a lot of thane like the 78a 67mm Hawgs Tracers will last you less than a week of consistent sliding until they’re completely dead.
+Alternatively, a wheel like the 83a 69mm Orangatang Kilmer that leaves virtually no thane lines will last you months upon months of consistent sliding.
+Although wheels that last longer do tend to be a bit more expensive, it’s better than paying a little bit less for a wheel with a week-long lifespan multiple times a month if you are on a budget.
+(But you know, thane is cool...)